AURELIUS AEGIS

 Verifiable

-Trust expressed structurally, not asserted
+Trust expressed in structure rather than asserted

 Roadmap disclaimer